-Oxycodone is a generic opioid added to prescription medications that help control severe pain in people who have serious health conditions, such as cancer.
-While it is very effective for this purpose, the substance is highly addictive, which can prompt people to use more of it than they are supposed to.
+Oxycodone is a generic opioid found in prescription medications that help control severe pain in people who have serious health conditions, such as cancer.
+While it is very effective for this purpose, the substance is highly addictive, and some people end up taking more than their doctor prescribed.

 Taking large doses of oxycodone and other opioids increases the risk of a person experiencing an overdose, which can be fatal.
-It is important for friends and family members of individuals who are addicted to this medication to learn about signs of oxycodone overdose.
+Friends and family members of individuals who are addicted to this medication need to learn about the signs of oxycodone overdose.

 1. Physical Signs